If You Have Health Insurance

 to bring a copy of your Medicare Supplement Plan card so that we can verify

 eligibility and process the claim after Medicare has paid, if there is

 We will need a copy of your Medicaid card for the current month.
 Medicaid

 also has payment limitations on a number of services and items.
 Medicaid

 does not pay for the cost of a private room unless medically necessary.

 For more information on the Georgia Medicaid program, please visit the

 State of Georgia's Department of Community Health's

 You can discuss financial arrangements with a representative from our Patient

-this department can help you with applying for Medicaid or other government
+This department can also assist you with applying for Medicaid or other